LambdaDigamma/moers-ios/README.md

 git clone https://github.com/LambdaDigamma/moers-ios.git
 ```

+### API Keys

+#### Tankerkoenig

-Register for an api token on [tankerkoenig.de](https://creativecommons.tankerkoenig.de) and copy the file `TankerKoenig-Info-Sample.plist` to `TankerKoenig-Info.plist` and enter your new api token.
+Register for an api token on [tankerkoenig.de](https://creativecommons.tankerkoenig.de) and copy the file `Tankerkoenig-Info-Sample.plist` to `Tankerkoenig-Info.plist` and enter your new api token.

+#### Firebase

+Please be aware that this app is using Firebase for error tracking.
+You may need to setup a Firebase project to run this project locally.

 > **Note**
 >
-> Please be aware that this app is using Firebase for error tracking.
-> You may need to setup a Firebase project to run this project locally.
+> We are working on a development scheme that uses only static data services so that we can achieve better test coverage and generate marketing material.

 <!-- Then checkout the instructions on how to run each app locally: [iOS](ios/README.md) & [Android](android/README.md) -->